yogyogi/Microservices-Synchronous-Communication/README.md

-# First ASP.NET Core Microservice with Web API CRUD Operations on a MongoDB database [Clean Architecture]
+# Synchronous Communication between Microservices built in ASP.NET Core

-In this tutorial we will build our first Microservice in ASP.NET Core which will perform CRUD operations on a MongoDB database.
-The CRUD operations will be performed though a Web API method.
-This Microservice will form a part of a drone pizza delivery application.
+In this tutorial we will build our second Microservice in ASP.NET Core.
+Then we will perform communication between the 2 Microservices in Synchronous way using HttpClient class.
+We will also look into Timeout Policy via Polly and Circuit Breaker Pattern.

-Read the entire article here - https://www.hosting.work/aspnet-core-microservice-web-api-crud-mongodb/
+Read the entire article here - https://www.hosting.work/aspnet-core-microservices-synchronous-communication/

+# Tutorial Contents

+1. Creating ProcessCenter Microservice in ASP.NET Core
+2. Data Transfer objects
+3. MongoDB Connection String, Configuration, Repository and Settings
+4. HttpClient class to communicate with First Microservice
+5. Creating Web API Controller
+6. Executing Microservices with Postman
+7. Timeout Policy via Polly
+8. Circuit Breaker Pattern

 Want to support me ?